pavarnos/yadbal/README.md

 - `findChildOrNull($id, $parentId)`
 - `findChildOrException($id, $parentId)`
 - on new row, `save()` throws an exception if parent id is not set
 - on save existing row, `save()` will only update if the id matches the parent id

 ```php
     $job = $jobRepository->findChildOrException($jobId, $companyId);
 ```

+Declare one class per table in your database.
+Put them all in the same directory in a directory structure that mirrors the table structure. eg if your database structure is

+- `company`
+- `company_employee`
+- `company_job`
+- `user`
+- `user_mentor`

+Then your filesystem might look like

+- `Repository/CompanyRepository.php`  : extends AbstractRepository
+- `Repository/Company/EmployeeRepository.php` : extends AbstractChildRepository
+- `Repository/Company/JobRepository.php` : extends AbstractChildRepository
+- `Repository/UserRepository.php` : extends AbstractRepository
+- `Repository/User/MentorRepository.php` : extends AbstractChildRepository

+Add utility functions to isolate your code from queries in the database: ideally you will not have any SelectQuery instances in your own code.
+They are there if you need them, but try to move all query building code to methods on your Repository classes.
+Call those methods to get the data you need.
+This encapsulation will create a nice layer between your business logic and your database logic.
+It also makes the Repositories much easier to mock when writing tests.
+You can mock `$companyRepository->getVisibleCompanies()` and return the desired array instead of having to mess around rebuilding your SQL queries in your tests.

 ## Schema Syncing